shihaanws/Clinder/README.md

 # Clinder
-Tinder-like WebApp for Client Onboarding maximizing collaboration and support
+Tinder-like WebApp for Client Onboarding and to maximize collaboration and support.